AJOmega/Libft/README.md

-# Clone libft Unite Test
+# Use Francinette to Test it